randomwalks/devart-template/project_posts/2014-02-03-My-Third-Post.md

 #### 3D visual on main window
 ![visualization wireFrame](https://raw.github.com/randomwalks/devart-template/master/project_images/dataViz_interactionStage.jpg "visualization_wireFrame_interaction")

-1. When visitors make a "plus", 3D water space will be shown at the monitor.
+1. When visitors make a "plus", 3D water space will be shown at the monitor (behind of multi-windows).
-2. A mesh surface or generative form standing for randomwalks will be lift up by a new "plus" power.
+2. A mesh surface or generative form standing for randomwalks will be lift up by new "plus" power.